anbox-cloud/discourse-docs/howto/manage/ams-access.md

     amc remote add <your remote name> https://<IP address of the AMS machine>:8444

-> **Hint:** If you haven't changed the port AMS is listening on, it's 8444 by default.
+[note type="information" status="Hint"]If you haven't changed the port AMS is listening on, it's 8444 by default.[/note]

 The command connects to AMS and shows you the fingerprint of the server certificate.
 If it matches what you expect, acknowledge the fingerprint by typing "yes".